 The COVID-19 pandemic is having a major impact on travel to Canada, and processing of immigration applications in Canada.

 Canada has stated that persons showing symptoms of the COVID-19 disease, including Canadian citizens, will be denied boarding a plane.
 These symptoms have been defined as a having a fever and a cough; or having a fever and difficulty breathing.
+Citizens and permanent residents who are symptomatic will be admitted at the border subject to quarantine.
+Foreign nationals who are symptomatic will not be admitted at the border.

 This is a very fluid situation, and there is confusion on the ground among Canadian immigration officers tasked with carrying out these directives.
-Moreover, all airlines have drastically reduced available flights, so it may be difficult or impossible to travel to Canada even if you are in an exempt category.
+Moreover, all airlines have reduced available flights, so it may be difficult or impossible to travel to Canada even if you are in an exempt category.
 Do not attempt to travel to Canada based on information in this Post unless and until you have independently verified that such travel is legal and practical.

 Allen & Hodgman’s offices in both the U.S. and Canada remain available to our clients and to others who need immigration assistance during these difficult times.
 Please contact us if you need our help.